Editor’s Note: This case study was updated in 2024.

 Early into the morning, the two of you have attained a spacious ledge on which you set up a spotting scope.
-Your partner sees a ledge with what he thinks may be a slightly better vantage point.
+Your partner sees a spot higher up with what he thinks may be a slightly better vantage point.
 As he eagerly scrambles up the slope you encourage caution, but his enthusiasm seems to be winning out.
 Suddenly one of the small bushes he was using as a handhold pulls out of the ground, and he slides down the rocky hillside, coming to rest against a medium-sized boulder.
 His feet impact first, and he grabs his right ankle, signaling a possible end to the hunting trip.

 SOAP Report